Childcare Cost Index

 The database prices are county-level medians.
 For each state we take its most recent survey year and combine its counties into one state figure, weighting each county by its population so that larger metros count for more.
 The federal data reports weekly prices; we multiply by 52 to show an annual cost, and divide by 12 for a monthly one.

-The share-of-income figure is the annual price divided by the state's median family income from the same dataset.
 The U.S. Department of Health and Human Services considers childcare affordable at no more than 7% of family income.
-Nationally, center-based infant care takes about 15.4% of the median family income.
+We also report how far each price clears that ceiling: multiple = share ÷ 7.
+Nationally, center-based infant care takes about 15.4% of the median family income, roughly 2.2 times the 7% line, and no state with data comes in under it.
+Both figures are included in the downloadable dataset.

 Limits